arcana-network/scw/usage.md

 ### `createSession()`

-Creates session keys using the `CreateSession` method and specify the session policy via [`CreateSessionParam`](https://gasless-sdk-ref-guide.netlify.app/types/createsessionparam) parameter.
+Create session keys using the `CreateSession` method and specify the session policy via [`CreateSessionParam`](https://gasless-sdk-ref-guide.netlify.app/types/createsessionparam) parameter.

 The user is requested for session creation permission.
 When the user initiates any app operation that fulfills the session policy, it will be autonomously approved.